bouncingsoles/aws-rotate-iam-key/README.md

    - Enter true/false if you need access to AWS Cloudfront cli commands.
  - notify_service (OPTIONAL)
    - Only needed if you need to restart a service after key is rotated.
+ - set_environment_vars
+   - Set to Yes or No.  AWS API key and secret will be set in environment variables for the server. (potential security risk)

 Example host_vars file:
 ```sh